wp-plugins/ns-cloner-site-copier/readme.txt

 == Screenshots ==

+1. Navigating to the Network Admin area
+2. NS Cloner Pro and NS Cloner in the Sites menu area
-1. The NS Cloner in all its simple, user-friendly glory
+3. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
 = 2.1.4.5 =